 Paid advertising is quite inexpensive, as compared to other advertising channels and platforms in the market.
 It can help you get a number of potential leads, and most importantly attention among your target customers.

 5. Start a Discussion

 Facebook allows you to start a discussion to engage people and leave them with something to talk about your brand.
-There are some ways that you can initiate discussions, such as polls, quizzes, reviews, etc. Through these tactics, Facebook can help your startup get your customer’s attention and understand their personas for forming better marketing strategies.
+There are some ways that you can initiate discussions, such as polls, quizzes, reviews, create a survey on Facebook, etc. Through these tactics, Facebook can help your startup get your customer’s attention and understand their personas for forming better marketing strategies.